ubco-W2022T1-cosc301/project-group10/final_report_group10.md

 ---
 - The 20 game marks is a good predictor of end of season standings as two-thirds (2/3) of teams are likely to find themselves within 5 positions (+/-) of that spot.
 - 538's Game Quality score accurately predicts good teams but is unable to predict whether a specific game will be perceived as "good" by a human
-- Teams with higher attendance win more, but it is difficult to determine how much of that impact is due to the fans.
+- Home teams with higher game attendance win more, but it is difficult to determine how much of that impact is due to the fans.
 Better teams will attract more people to come watch.
+- The home team advantage was strongly confirmed during the season, though there's a strange outlier result in that more two-goal games were won by visiting teams rather than home teams.
+- The distance between two opponents' home arenas did have an effect, albeit a slight one, on *both* teams performances, and correlated with a lower goal differential for the home team.